Introduction

 Binary trees are fundamental data structures, ubiquitous in computer science and software engineering.
 We use them to represent hierarchical data and implement more complex data structures, such as search trees, syntax trees, cryptographic hash trees, space partitioning trees, heaps, and so on.
-Common binary tree operations include insertion, deletion, rotation, traversal, and searching.
+Common binary tree operations include insertion, deletion, traversal, and rotation.

 Unlike rotation, which renders the inorder traversal of a binary tree invariant, rolling a binary tree produces a new binary tree whose inorder traversal is identical to (a) the postorder traversal of the original tree, if rolled clockwise; or (b) the preorder traversal of the original tree, if rolled counterclockwise.
 Inversely, the inorder traversal of the original tree becomes (a) the preorder traversal of the clockwise-rolled tree, or (b) the postorder traversal of the counterclockwise-rolled tree.
 Formally, we can define the roll operation in terms of these traversals, as follows: